yashbrid03/Stock-Stalker/README.md

   - Search functionality to search individual stocks
 - Individual Page
   - On individual page you can see the basic info of the stocks (like market cap, volume, P.E. ratio etc)
+  - Realtime Price on individual stock page
   - Along with that you can see the Stock Analysis (for eg its Trend, EMA, SMA, MA, etc.)

 ## Remaining Tasks

 - Creating seperate page for Top losers and top gainers
-- Analysis Part is remaining (40%)
+- Analysis Part is remaining (Individual page) (40%)
-- Realtime Price on individual stock page (celery task is created, only web scraping logic is remaining)
 - Implementation of ML model to predict stock price

 ## Limitations